'About damn time': Trump indictment fires up politicians

 Rep. Brendan Boyle (D-PA): “No person is above the law," the five-term lawmaker said.

-Former Rep. Denver Riggleman (R-VA): “About damn time,” said Riggleman, who also served as an adviser to the U.S. House's January 6 select committee.
+Former Rep. Denver Riggleman (R-VA): “About damn time,” said Riggleman, who also served as an adviser to the U.S. House's January 6 select committee and said he left the Republican Party last year.

 Asked if he had advise for fellow Republicans, Riggleman replied: “Don’t back lawless and duplicitous con-men."